awsdocs/aws-greengrass-developer-guide/doc_source/gg-gs.md

 For this tutorial, the result should be greater than or equal to `armv71`\.
 + Basic familiarity with Python\.

 Although this tutorial is intended to run AWS IoT Greengrass on a Raspberry Pi, AWS IoT Greengrass also supports other platforms\.
-For more information, see [Supported Platforms and Requirements](what-is-gg.md#gg-platforms)\.
+For more information, see [Supported platforms and requirements](what-is-gg.md#gg-platforms)\.

-## Create an AWS Account<a name="create-aws-account"></a>
+## Create an AWS account<a name="create-aws-account"></a>

 If you don't have an AWS account, follow these steps to create and activate an AWS account:<a name="create-aws-account-steps"></a>